deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Features are abstractions of real-world objects, such as rivers, buildings, streets or state boundaries.
 They are the geo objects of a particular application domain.

-Feature types define classes of features.
+A feature types defines the data model for a class of features.
 For example, a feature type ``River`` could define a class of river features that all have the same properties

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Simple vs. rich features and feature types